Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson1.md

 4. Implement basic examples of both patterns explored in this class

-By the end of this class, students should be able to…

-- Explain why design patterns are important in software development
-Describe:
-What Creational Design Patterns are used for (in general) the Singleton and Object Template patterns the problem(s) each is intended to solve potential use cases for each when to use them
-Implement:
-Xxx
-xxx
-Assess:
-- the suitability of a given design pattern to solve a given problem the trade offs (pros/cons) inherent in each

 ## Overview/TT #1 (20 min)

 ### 3 Types of Design Patterns